Sharing is caring!

 The time of recovery is dependent on the seriousness of the chocolate poisoning.
 Generally, it takes around three days for a dog to recover completely from the toxicity.

 After two hours of consumption, dogs may begin to exhibit signs of chocolate intoxication.
 Dogs might take 24 hours before experiencing symptoms.
-It is suggested to the owners to keep the diet light until the dog completely recovers.
+It is suggested that the owners keep the diet light until the dog completely recovers.

 What are the Age Risks?